cloudmesh/pbs/README.rst

 convenient shell and commandline interface.

-The advantage of Cloudmesh PBS is that it can start pbs jobs on remote machines while using some simple templates.
-Jobs submitted with it are entered in a local database and their status on the remote machines can be monitored.
-We provide a simple python API.
+The advantage of Cloudmesh PBS is that it can start pbs jobs on remote machines while using job templates to do so.
+Jobs submitted with Cloudmesh PBS are entered in a local database and their status on the remote machines can be monitored.
+Thus even if the job disappears from the queuing system either due to system issues or because they are long finished a record of it is maintained.
+In addition to the cmd3 commandshell we provide a simple python API.
 A REST interface is being developed.

 Project requirements:
 ----------------------------------------------------------------------